Conditions

 Red Gums

-Conditions Red Gums Intensely red, puffy, swollen gums which are often tender and sensitive to the touch are a common visual sign that a dental irritation, infection or inflammation is present.
+Red Gums Intensely red, puffy, swollen gums which are often tender and sensitive to the touch are a common visual sign that a dental irritation, infection or inflammation is present.
 What are red gums?
 Red gums can indicate the onset of periodontitis or gum disease in its initial mild form – gingivitis.
-Red gums can reduce
+Red gums can reduce your

 Red Gums Read More »